Jammyzx1/Hermes/README.md

 # Hermes
-Structural analysis tool for normal modes distortion and molecular dynamics trajectories
+Structural analysis tool for normal modes distortion and molecular dynamics trajectories.
+Solvent shell cutting from MD trajectory.
+Feature reordering for solvated system feature reordering for FERBUS.

 README for Hermes Version 1.1

-Documentation last updated 4/5/16
+Documentation last updated 22/09/16

 Hermes is designed in a modular format for easy upkeep and modification.
-Hermes is principally an analysis tool, allowing statistical data based on the sampling and kriging models to be easily calculated.
+Hermes was principally an analysis tool when it was first written, allowing statistical data based on the sampling and kriging models to be easily calculated.
 Additional statistics can easily be added if they are thought to be useful.
+Hermes is now also capable of:

+- Statistical analysis of molecular geometries over DL POLY trajectory or TYCHE distortion.
-Hermes is also capable of cutting out the first solvation shell of a solute molecule or a microsolvation shell of 1 atom in the solute molecule in question.
+- Cutting out the first solvation for a solute or atom of a solute from DL POLY trajectory
+- Reordering and reducing of solvated systems features for Kriging with FEREBUS

 Hermes requires an input file for which examples and explanations are given below.
 Each task has additional required input file(s), these are listed in the task descriptions in this file.
 Hermes has an additional directory of pre and post processing scripts written in python.
 These can prepare the other input files where necessary.
-There is also an R sub directory which contains an automatic plotting script for R for use after Task 1.
+There is also an R sub-directory, which contains an automatic plotting script for R for use after Task 1.

 We provide a list of and description of each *.f90 routine below, this should be updated between versions.
 Main files, which all begin main*, are the control files these call the appropriate routines to carry out the tasks.